- Who we are

 10. Re-gaining consent

-Our policy is to assume that we no longer have consent to contact you if your original consent is more than 2 years old.
-We are committed to ensuring our database is accurate and up to date and we will therefore ask you to re-opt in for newsletters and communications every 2 years.
-Our re-consent process will usually occur every year in May.
+Our policy is to assume that we no longer have consent to contact you if your original consent is more than 3 years old.

 The exception is where we would consider you qualify as legitimate interest for us to maintain contact with you without requesting re-consent, as detailed below.